m-ld/sustainable-web-apps/spec/design/approach.md

 ### Reactive Observable Query

-We will implement an interface which exposes the results of a useful query over a Linked Data dataset as an RxJS Observable, suitable for any reactive application to subscribe to.
+We will implement an interface which exposes the results of a useful query over a Linked Data graph as an RxJS Observable, suitable for any reactive application to subscribe to.

 ### Writing Data

-We will develop simple API patterns for multi-collaborator writing to the dataset from the applications.
+We will develop simple API patterns for multi-collaborator writing to the Linked Data graph from the applications.

 ### TypeScript Support